INFO@4TI.CO.UK | +44 1306 884 885

 Low Binding Products

-Suitable for cell-bases high content screening (HCS), conical microscopy, FRET and homogeneous assays, results show an optimum signal-to-noise ratio and a high consistency essential for automated high throughput.
+Suitable for cell-bases high content screening (HCS), confocal microscopy, FRET and homogeneous assays, results show an optimum signal-to-noise ratio and a high consistency essential for automated high throughput.

 Using state of the art technology 4titude® have developed a product which offers key advantages to the end user.

 The clear base component of our VisionPlate™ microplates demonstrates superior properties in terms of optical clarity (low absorbency and high transmission), low background fluorescence and consistency of material thickness.

 The latest extrusion technology is used for manufacturing an ultra-clear base of 190 µm in thickness to provide optimum results with confocal microscopy and laser based detection systems.

 Variation across the plate is minimised, so the time needed for complex screening applications can be reduced dramatically.

 Graph to show the intensity of autofluorescence of 4titude®'s VisionPlate™ compared to leading brand competitors A, B & C

 4titude®’s VisionPlates™ are assembled using unique patented laser welding technology which reduces autofluorescence and does not inhibit cell growth. other competitors assemble clear base microplates by gluing a clear film to the frame or heat-welding the components together.
 Both techniques can cause problems with cell growth and the subsequent microscopic or fluorometric analysis.